hackupc/slackbot-bienebot/README.md

 Usage of [virtualenv](https://realpython.com/blog/python/python-virtual-environments-a-primer/) is recommended for package library / runtime isolation.

 ## Usage
-To run the server, please execute the following from the root directory:
+To run the server locally, please execute the following from the root directory:

 1. Setup virtual environment
 ```bash